+Determine additional data sources that may be needed.
 Determine current and potential users and assess their satisfaction with and ability to access and apply information for their needs.
-Document information transactions between each system, within each system and with end-users. analysis of the Shifting Gears Initiative. • Determine types of information that are not being adequately communicated now: is it because the information doesn't exist or because the system is just not good at getting the information out? • Produce a summary assessment report with recommendations for data sharing, new data collection and improvements to transparency and communication to end- users.
+Document information transactions between each system, within each system and with end-users.
+ICCB data systems analysis of the Shifting Gears Initiative.
+Determine types of information that are not being adequately communicated now: is it because the information doesn't exist or because the system is just not good at getting the information out?
+Produce a summary assessment report with recommendations for data sharing, new data collection and improvements to transparency and communication to end-users.